-Historical whaling information indicates distributions around Svalbard and the Northern Norwegian coast, Iceland, the Faroe Islands, Shetland, Ireland, the UK and Eastern Canada, off Newfoundland and the Gulf of St. Lawrence (Sigurjónsson & Gunnlaugsson, 1990).
+Historical whaling information indicates a distribution around Svalbard and the Northern Norwegian coast, Iceland, the Faroe Islands, Shetland, Ireland, the UK and Eastern Canada, (off Newfoundland and the Gulf of St. Lawrence) (Sigurjónsson & Gunnlaugsson, 1990).
 Only a few blue whales were caught off Spain and Portugal, although the last recorded catches were six whales off Spain in 1978 (Allison, 2017).

-American whalers in the 18th and 19th century also reported encounters with blue whales across the southern half of the North Atlantic, in tropical and warm temperature latitudes, during winter months.
-The summer encounters showed a narrower and more northerly distribution.
-However, these logbook entries only cover the extent of the whaling areas, and for instance the Gulf of St. Lawrence and Iceland were seldom visited by American whalers (Reeves et al., 2004).
+American whalers in the 18th and 19th century also reported encounters with blue whales across the southern half of the North Atlantic, in tropical and warm temperature latitudes during winter months.
+Summer encounters showed a narrower and more northerly distribution.
+However, these logbook entries only cover the extent of the whaling areas, and areas such as the Gulf of St. Lawrence and Iceland were seldom visited by American whalers (Reeves et al., 2004).

-The deep water and offshore preferences of blue whales and their low abundance have made them difficult to observe and study.
-They have only been studied intensely along the north shore of the Gulf of St. Lawrence, and seasonal occurrence and movements elsewhere in the North Atlantic are poorly known (Reeves et al., 2004).
+The low abundance of blue whales and their deep water and offshore preferences have made them difficult to observe and study.
+They have only been studied intensely along the north shore of the Gulf of St. Lawrence.
+Their seasonal occurrence and movements elsewhere in the North Atlantic are poorly known (Reeves et al., 2004).

-Sightings and acoustic data show a wide-ranging use of the North Atlantic, with blue whales moving over great distances and being observed from north of Disko Bay and off Svalbard in the north to south of Bermuda and off the Cape Verde Islands (e.g., Reeves et al., 2004; Sears et al., 2005, MICS, n.d.; NAMMCO, 2017b).
+The available sightings and acoustic data show a wide-ranging use of the North Atlantic, with blue whales moving over great distances and being observed from north of Disko Bay and off Svalbard in the north, to south of Bermuda and off the Cape Verde Islands (e.g., Reeves et al., 2004; Sears et al., 2005, MICS, n.d.; NAMMCO, 2017b).
 See also below under Migration.

-Blue whale distribution is probably dictated by food requirements and availability, as well as sea ice, and, to a lesser extent, predation risks (Lesage et al., 2018; Sears & Perrin, 2018).
-Sea surface temperature, regional concentrations of chlorophyll a and ocean depth provided the greatest contributions to a blue whale species distribution model built by Gomez et al. (2017).
+Blue whale distribution is probably dictated by food availability and sea ice, and to a lesser extent, predation risks (Lesage et al., 2018; Sears & Perrin, 2018).
+Sea surface temperature, regional concentrations of chlorophyll, and ocean depth provided the greatest contributions to a blue whale species distribution model built by Gomez et al. (2017).

 Central and East Atlantic

-The largest aggregation of blue whales in the North Atlantic is found around Iceland; otherwise, they are rare in the Northeast Atlantic.
-In recent years blue whales have been sighted regularly around Svalbard and Jan Mayen, but with too few sightings to estimate abundance from the four series of Norwegian mosaic surveys done since 1996 (Pike et al., 2009, 2019; Øien, 2009, 2019; Leonard & Øien, 2019a,b,c,d).
+The largest aggregation of blue whales in the North Atlantic is found around Iceland; otherwise they are rare in the Northeast Atlantic.
+In recent years, blue whales have been sighted regularly around Svalbard and Jan Mayen.
+There have, however, been too few sightings to estimate abundance from the four series of Norwegian mosaic surveys done since 1996 (Pike et al., 2009, 2019; Øien, 2009, 2019; Leonard & Øien, 2019a,b,c,d).

-Between 1987 and 2001, the increase in blue whale abundance was higher in the northeast than in the west of Iceland (Pike et al., 2009), indicating a northward shift in relative distribution.
-This was also consistent with the experiences of whale watching companies in Iceland and photo-identification studies showing that at least some of the whales previously found in the west had moved to the northeast (Vikingsson et al., 2015).
-During the Icelandic and Faroese shipboard surveys in 2015, blue whale sightings were concentrated to the north and west of Iceland, particularly off the Eastern coast of Greenland, but uncommonly in the eastern half of the area (Pike et al., 2019).
+Between 1987 and 2001, the increase in blue whale abundance was higher in the northeast than in the west of Iceland (Pike et al., 2009).
+This indicates a northward shift in relative distribution.
+This shift is consistent with the experience of whale watching companies in Iceland, as well as photo-identification studies showing that at least some of the whales previously found in the west had moved to the northeast (Vikingsson et al., 2015).
+During the Icelandic and Faroese shipboard surveys in 2015, blue whale sightings were concentrated in the north and west of Iceland, particularly off the eastern coast of Greenland (Pike et al., 2019).

 In the summer, blue whales are sighted in Disko Bay, and 2016 was the first year with consistent sightings all summer (NAMMCO, 2017b).

-Blue whales are also detected offshore in the New York Bight from January to March (Muirhead et al., 2018).
+Blue whales are also seen offshore in the New York Bight from January to March (Muirhead et al., 2018).

 Did you know?

 Memory appears to play an important role in the movement decisions of blue whales, which tend to go to areas where they have experienced plenty of food over several seasons (Abrahms et al. 2019).
-Blue whales have been shown to forage while they migrate, contradictory to the common belief that these animals fast during this period (Silva et al. 2013).
+Blue whales have been shown to forage while they migrate, which contradicts the common belief that these animals fast during this period (Silva et al. 2013).